 Public transportation and ride sharing programs are the best bet for visitors staying at Caesars.
 Ride share programs like Uber and Lyft continue to grow in popularity over the more expensive taxi services.
 Limousine services are available with the going rate around $85-90 an hour.

-You don’t have to be a high roller to earn perks and benefits at Caesars Palace.
+You don’t have to be a high roller to earn perks and benefits at Caesars Palace sportsbook and casino.
 Caesars Rewards is free to join for new members, who earn points for every dollar spent on gambling, hotel stays, food and drink, and shopping.